 Denise is a farmer and community organizer from Atlantic, Iowa.
 She and her husband Larry Harris, a fourth generation farmer, have farmed for 36 years on land Larry grew up on—sixteen acres of fruit, vegetables, turkeys and chickens.
 As a farmer Denise has worked on state, national and international agriculture and conservation policy.
 She has written and spoken across the U.S. on women in agriculture, organic and sustainable farming and local food systems, and in 2006 ran for Iowa Secretary of Agriculture.
 Denise is the founder of Women Food and Agriculture Network, organized the Women's Task Force of the Iowa Farm Unity Coalition, directed the Rural Women's Leadership Development Project of PrairieFire Rural Action, Inc., and served as president of the National Family Farm Coalition.
 She was inducted into Iowa's Women's Hall of Fame in 2000, received the 2004 Iowa Farmer's Union Life Time Achievement Award as well as the 2005 Practical Farmers of Iowa Sustainable Agriculture Achievement Award.
 O’Brien recently completed a year as a USDA agriculture adviser in Afghanistan

-Ana is the Communications Coordinator for Toxic Free North Carolina, a statewide non-profit organization fighting pesticide pollution.
-At Toxic Free NC, she serves as the resident Spanish speaker, media flack, in-house editor and farm worker organizer.
+Ana was the Communications Coordinator for Toxic Free North Carolina, a statewide non-profit organization fighting pesticide pollution.
+At Toxic Free NC, she served as the resident Spanish speaker, media flack, in-house editor and farm worker organizer.
 Ana spent most of her early life in rural North Carolina, with a brief stint in Montana.
 She graduated from NC State University in 2005 with a B.S. in Botany.
 Before joining Toxic Free NC’s staff, Ana worked for the Farm Labor Organizing Committee (FLOC) in the Ohio and North Carolina offices.
-In her down time, Ana chairs the Raleigh Citizens’ Advisory Council, and works as a community organizer on issues of environmental sustainability and immigrants’ rights.
+Ana chairs the Raleigh Citizens’ Advisory Council, and works as a community organizer on issues of environmental sustainability and immigrants’ rights.